yogin16/yogin16.github.io/_posts/2017-01-24-slack-google-slash-command.markdown

 This was first interaction playing with Node and Heroku. and I became fan of both.
 Here is how I added web search slash command in two days for Slack.

 ### Setting up the server
 The first thing needed was the server.
 Server which would listen to the webhook requests from Slack and perform google search.
-I explored Node's express.js framework to create [server](https://github.com/yogin16/slack-google) with Node's Google kit.
+I explored Node's [express.js](http://expressjs.com/) framework to create [server](https://github.com/yogin16/slack-google) with Node's [Google](https://www.npmjs.com/package/google) kit.
-Once the server was ready, deploying and hosting it on Heroku was easier than expected. just needed to connect Heroku with Github and some commands here and there and the server was ready.
+Once the server was ready, deploying and hosting it on Heroku was easier than expected.
+Just needed to connect Heroku with Github and some commands here and there and the server was ready.
 Heroku has great UI as well as CLI support along with great documents.

+Server hosted.
 ![server hosted](../_assets/images/heroku_dashboard.png)

 It is hosted on [https://google-slack.herokuapp.com/](https://google-slack.herokuapp.com/)